 Body’s Defense Unleashed: Immunotherapy Magic

-Now, meet Rebecca, a cancer survivor owning the immunotherapy scene.
-She shouts, “Immunotherapy was my lifeline.
-It felt like a whole army of warriors inside me, throwing down for my life.
-Every day, I’m seeing the magic of science and the straight-up badass strength of human grit.”
+Now, meet Rebecca, a survivor who’s owning the immunotherapy game.
+She says, “Immunotherapy was my lifeline.
+It felt like a whole army of warriors inside me, fighting for my life.
+Every day, I’m witnessing the power of science and the pure strength of human determination.”

 Level 1: A Ray of Sunshine in the Storm